Onemata/onemata.github.io/docs/configure-aws-iam-user.md

 2. Create credentials for the user, depending on the type of access the user requires:

-    - Programmatic access: The IAM user might need to make API calls, use the AWS CLI, or use the Tools for Windows PowerShell.
+    - ***Programmatic access:*** The IAM user might need to make API calls, use the AWS CLI, or use the Tools for Windows PowerShell.
 In that case, create an access key (access key ID and a secret access key) for that user.

-    - AWS Management Console access: If the user needs to access the AWS Management Console, create a password for the user.
+    - ***AWS Management Console access:*** If the user needs to access the AWS Management Console, create a password for the user.

     As a best practice, create only the credentials that the user needs.
 For example, for a user who requires access only through the AWS Management Console, do not create access keys.

-Once a user is created then,

 3. Give the user permissions to perform the required tasks by adding the user to one or more groups.
 You can also grant permissions by attaching permissions policies directly to the user.
 However, we recommend instead that you put your users in groups and manage permissions through policies that are attached to those groups.
 You can also use a permissions boundary to limit the permissions that a user can have, though this is not common.

 4. (Optional) Add metadata to the user by attaching tags.
-For more information about using tags in IAM, see Tagging IAM resources.
+For more information about using tags in IAM, see [Tagging IAM resources](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_tags.html).

 5. Provide the user with the necessary sign-in information.
 This includes the password and the console URL for the account sign-in page where the user provides those credentials.
-For more information, see How IAM users sign in to AWS.
+For more information, see [How IAM users sign in to AWS](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_sign-in.html).

-6. (Optional) Configure multi-factor authentication (MFA) for the user.
+6. (Optional) Configure [multi-factor authentication (MFA)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa.html) for the user.
 MFA requires the user to provide a one-time-use code each time he or she signs into the AWS Management Console.

 7. (Optional) Give users permissions to manage their own security credentials.
 (By default, users do not have permissions to manage their own credentials.)
-For more information, see Permitting IAM users to change their own passwords.
+For more information, see [Permitting IAM users to change their own passwords](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_passwords_enable-user-change.html).

-For information about the permissions that you need in order to create a user, see Permissions required to access IAM resources.
+For information about the permissions that you need in order to create a user, see [Permissions required to access IAM resources](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_permissions-required.html).

 ## Creating IAM users (console)